StanciuMarian/bookinfo-k8s-practice/README.md

 </pre></code>

 Our service is now created.
 We see it's type, ClusterIP, it's IP address and the port that is listening on.
-Ignore the 'kubernetes' service, is created by minikube by default.
+Ignore the 'kubernetes' service, is created by minikube/KinD by default.

 Let's taste again the application by using port-forwarding
 ```
 kubectl port-forward bookinfo-ui-9b85d4cf-9mvvh 4200:80
 ```

-If you open the browser on localhost:4200 the 'Get recommentations' feature should work now.
+If you open the browser on localhost:4200 the 'Get recommendations' feature should work now.

 **3. Creating a NodePort Service**
 Let's create a service that will expose our app externally.